-- 1) To complete FIDReC's Induction Training. - 2) To complete one calendar year of full-time employment with FIDReC with no disciplinary and/or non-compliance issues. - 3) To complete OJT involving real-life actual financial disputes: - a.
-At least 5 financial disputes on observation; - b.
-At least 2 financial disputes on co-mediation; and - c.
-Where appropriate, consultative sessions with experienced supervisors/mediators will be held to consider feedback and work on areas for improvement. - 4) To participate in at least 6 Mediators Sharing Sessions: - a.
-To share and present at least two real-life actual case studies which include: - i.
-Facts of the case; - ii.
-Nature of the dispute; - iii.
-Background of the disputants; - iv.
-Main issues involved in the dispute; - v.
-How the case was handled; and - vi.
-Outcome of the case. - b.
-Mediators are to participate actively in the Sessions, sharing their experience and knowledge. - c.
-Particular focus is to be given on difficult and challenging disputes/issues. - For example, Mediators should discuss and give their views on how to manage such disputes/issues and any demands, challenges and/or objections raised by the disputants. - 5) To complete a 8-week or 40 working days attachment to FIDReC's CMU: - a.
-To learn and gain experience in handling disputants at the first point of contact when they seek assistance from FIDReC. - b.
-To complete at least five full interview statements taken from complainants and/or witnesses. - c.
-To attend to at least five complainants (who filed a Dispute Resolution Form at FIDReC) in person. - 6) To complete the FIDReC Advanced Seminar on Mediation and Alternative Dispute Resolution of Financial Disputes (FASM). - 7) To handle at least 10 Adjudication cases and write at least 10 case reports. - 8) To demonstrate sufficient mediation experience and expertise: - a.
-To mediate at least 10 financial disputes as the Presiding Mediator. - b.
-To successfully resolve (acting as the Presiding Mediator) at least five financial disputes through mediation. - g) To complete the following Assessments: - a.
-Written Assessment (self-reflection). - b.
-Written Assessment (test). - c.
+- 5. To complete a 8 week or 40 working days attachment to FIDReC's Complaints Management Unit (CMU) - a.
+To learn and gain experience in handling disputants at the first point of contact when they seek assistance from FIDReC; - b.
+To complete at least 5 full interview statements taken from complainants and/or witnesses; and - c.
+To attend to at least 5 complainants (who filed a Dispute Resolution Form at FIDReC) in person. - 6.
+To complete the FIDReC Advanced Seminar on Mediation and Alternative Dispute Resolution of Financial Disputes (FASM). - 7.
+To handle at least 10 Adjudication cases and write at least 10 case reports. - 8.
+To demonstrate sufficient mediation experience and expertise : - a.
+To mediate at least 10 financial disputes as the Presiding Mediator; and - b.
+To successfully resolve (acting as the Presiding Mediator) at least 5 financial disputes through mediation. - 9.
+To complete the following Assessments: - a.
+Written Assessment (self-reflection); - b.
+Written Assessment (test); and - c.
 Practical Assessment mediation of actual real-life financial dispute in real-life setting.